roeegro/SwimFix/README.md

     - **Model Testing and Evaluation**
 	    - Manual video annotation tool to set the expected result.
 	    - Expected vs actual result comparison made easy with graphs.
-- **Input**: Video of the swimmer in a front setting (i.e. the camera is located at the end of the pool's track and faces the swimmer as he swims towards it).
+- **Input**: Video of the swimmer in a front setting (i.e. the camera is located at the end of the swimming pool's lane and faces the swimmer as he swims towards it).
 - **Output**:
 	- Keypoints display on each frame (JPG)
 	- Input video with OpenPose wireframes on it (MP4)
 	- Graphs of the keypoints' coordinates in each frame of the video.
 	- Graphs of the angles of the swimmer's shoulder/elbows/wrists in each frame of the video.
+	- List of detected swimming errors including error type and on which frame it occurred.
+	- Final score bas
 - **OS**: Ubuntu 18.04 for inference/training, Windows 10 for inference only.
 - **Training**:  Train your own model on your own data.
 	- Currently we do not support deployment of the model